bibleup/bibleup/README.md

 </p>

 <p align="center">
-A tool for converting Bible references on a webpage to links with an accessible popover.
+<strong>A tool for converting Bible references on a webpage to links with an accessible popover.</strong>
 </p>